btipling/fe/README.md

 ## Special thanks

-A big thank you to [@ajslater](https://github.com/ajslater) who provided valuable feedback and also to [@brson](https://github.com/brson) who helped review the conditional compliation code!
+A big thank you to [@ajslater](https://github.com/ajslater) who provided valuable feedback and also to [@brson](https://github.com/brson) who helped review the conditional compilation code!